antof27/FeelsCore/README.md

 </ul>

 ### Initial setup
-To start the initial setup the following script <code>starter.py</code> has to be executed in the main directory.
+Execute <code>python3 starter.py</code> in the main folder.
+This script will build the docker images for the project.

 ### Start project
 After the previous step is completed, the project can be started by using the code <code>docker-compose up</code>